apache/incubator-uniffle/docs/server_guide.md

 | rss.server.health.checker.script.execute.timeout | 5000    | Timeout for `HealthScriptChecker` execute health script.(ms)                                                                                                                                |

 ### Huge Partition Optimization
 A huge partition is a common problem for Spark/MR and so on, caused by data skew.
 And it can cause the shuffle server to become unstable.
-To solve this, we introduce some mechanisms to limit the writing of huge partitions to avoid affecting regular partitions, more details can be found in [ISSUE-378](https://github.com/apache/incubator-uniffle/issues/378).
+To solve this, we introduce some mechanisms to limit the writing of huge partitions to avoid affecting regular partitions, and introduce a hard limit config to reject extreme huge partition, more details can be found in [ISSUE-378](https://github.com/apache/incubator-uniffle/issues/378).
 The basic rules for limiting large partitions are memory usage limits and flushing individual buffers directly to persistent storage.

 #### Memory usage limit
 To do this, we introduce the extra configs